Accenture/AmpliGraph/docs/ampligraph.latent_features.rst

         * A ``partitioning_k`` argument that specifies whether the data needs to be partitioned in order to make training with datasets not fitting in memory more efficient.

-    For more details and options, check the :meth:`~models.ScoringBasedEmbeddingModel.fit` method.
+    For more details and options, check the :meth:`~ScoringBasedEmbeddingModel.fit` method.

 Calibration
 ^^^^^^^^^^^